A/N: A huge thanks to TrisanaChandler13 for being a fantastic beta!

 He wasn't really dating Draco Malfoy, although he desperately wished he was.

 "Are you bloody serious?"
-Ron asked, going pink in the face.
+Ron asked, going red in the face.

 Harry gave a shrug.
 He didn't want to lie any more.
 Draco probably wouldn't even look twice at Harry, given their past.